Connect an Azure Kubernetes Service cluster to Azure Arc

 Connect your AKS cluster to Azure Arc using a service principal

-If you don't have access to a subscription on which you're an "Owner", you can connect your AKS cluster to Azure Arc using a service principal.
+If you don't have access to a subscription on which you're an Owner, you can connect your AKS cluster to Azure Arc using a service principal.

-The first command prompts for service principal credentials and stores them in the credential variable.
-Enter your application ID for the username and then use the service principal secret as the password when prompted.
+variable.
+When prompted, enter your application ID for the username and then use the service principal secret as the password.
 Make sure you get these values from your subscription admin.
-The second command connects your cluster to Azure Arc using the service principal credentials stored in the credential variable:
+The second command connects your cluster to Azure Arc using the service principal credentials stored in the $Credential

 $Credential = Get-Credential